stackai/stackai-vpc/README.md

 1. Go to the `unstructured` folder and create your unstructured credentials.

-    a) Copy the `.env.example` file and rename it as `.env`.
-    b) Fill in the variables with your own values.
-Do not use the default ones.
+    a) Fill in the variables in the .env file with your own values.
+Do not use the default ones (copied from the template.)

 2. Open a terminal in **this folder** and run: